n0mad/Laplace/README.md

-# Laplace
+# Laplace approximation considered useful

-Some notes around the Laplace approximation and how it can be used in practice
+Laplace approximation is a useful trick that joins the `loss-function-optimization`and a Bayesian views of machine learning.
+That unlock some possibilities that I find interesting, and in this repo I want to cover some of them.